UniDream1/MultiPlayer-Game/README.md

 # Frame.java

-  GUI for Interaction with operators.
+  GUI for operating the Server